President Kennedy's Killing Day Photographer: Famous James Altgens Quotes!

 “When you love what you do, you’ll never work a day in your life.”

-His picture showed the accused assassin Lee Harvey Oswald was visible in the main doorway.
-A 40-year bright career along with the AP, Altgens appeared also as a film actor and model.
+His picture showed that the accused assassin, Lee Harvey Oswald, was visible in the main doorway.
+A 40-year bright career along with the AP, Altgens also appeared as a film actor and model.

-Pic: Rare pics during J. F. Kennedy assassination by James Altgens
+Pic: Rare pics during J. F. Kennedy assassination by James Altgens.
+Pic credit: Historical/National Archives-J F Kennedy

 Vice President Lyndon B. Johnson in the car and scenes from the Hotel Texas and Love Field are some other pictures that stand out.
 The book is a detailed picture story of the assassination, showing important events and people from various views and points of view.
 It is a useful resource for anyone interested in this historical event.

-Some famous talks of James Altgens during the assassination of President Kennedy
+Some famous James Altgens quotes during the assassination of President Kennedy

 On capturing historic images during the JFK assassination: Altgens was on assignment for the AP when he captured two historic images on November 22, 1963.
-The second, showing toward the rear of the agent on its bumper was reproduced on the front pages of newspapers around the world.
-Within days, Altgens’ preceding photograph became controversial after people began to question whether the accused assassin was visible in the main doorway where the gunshots were fired at JFK.
+The second, showing the rear of the agent on its bumper, was reproduced on the front pages of newspapers around the world.
+Within days, Altgens’s preceding photograph became controversial after people began to question whether the accused assassin was visible in the main doorway where the gunshots were fired at JFK.

 Describing the aftermath of the JFK assassination: “There was no blood on the right-hand side of his face; there was no blood on the front of his face.
 But there was a tremendous amount of blood on the left-hand side and at the back of the head.” – James Altgens